Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    ./build.sh -a apply
    ```

-   > ![Note]: Wait for the deployment to complete.
+   > Note: Wait for the deployment to complete.
 This should take about 20 minutes.
 After the deployment completes, you should observe the message stating **Apply complete!
 Resources: 124 added, 0 changed, 0 destroyed.**

 ### Task 3: Build images